IBM/unitxt/docs/docs/rag_support.rst

 Metrics
 ========
-RAG evaluation is done using automatic reference-based and referwence-less metrics as described below.
-The figure below shows a range of automatic metrics for RAG organized with pointers to their inputs and implementation.
-The metrics are explained below the figure.
+RAG evaluation is performed using both automatic `reference-based` and `reference-less` metrics.
+The figure below displays a variety of automatic metrics for RAG, organized with pointers to their inputs and implementations.
+Detailed explanations of these metrics are provided below the figure.

 .. image:: ../../assets/rag/metrics_slide.png
    :alt: RAG Metrics